rolemadelen/minimalist-blog/src/blog/k.md

 Luckily, I came across Vite, and everything went smoothly from there.

 Next, I plan to implement a card flip animation.
-Players will be able to click on a card to reveal its pokemon.
+Players will be able to click on a card to reveal its Pokémon.